javierdelapuente/paas-charm/docs/explanation/how-are-12-factor-principles-applied.rst

  - **V Build, release, run.** The 12-Factor project together with rocks and charms provide a clear boundary between the build stage and the release stage.
 Infrastructure as Code and GitOps best practices can be easily achieved using the Juju Terraform Provider.
  - **VI Processes.** The processes that your rock runs should be stateless.
-It is the responsability of the application developer to only use the backing services for data that must be persistent and not use the file system to store persistent data.
+It is the responsibility of the application developer to only use the backing services for data that must be persistent and not use the file system to store persistent data.
 Using stateless applications, horizontal scalability can be achieved increasing the number of units in a Juju application.